-Companion documents to the CEMP include, but are not limited to, departmental Emergency Action Plans (EAPs), departmental/university-wide Continuity of Operations Plans (COOPs), Community Assistance Plan (CAP), and the Virginia Tech Hazard Mitigation Plan (HMP) for Virginia Tech.
-The CEMP, Emergency Action Plans, Continuity of Operations Plans, the Hazards Mitigation Plan, and the Community Assistance Plan are distinct, complementary plans that together provide a sound decision-making foundation with regard to Virginia Tech's approach to emergency management.
+Companion documents to the CEMP include, but are not limited to, departmental Emergency Action Plans (EAPs), departmental/university-wide Continuity of Operations Plans (COOPs), Community Assistance Plan (CAP), and the Virginia Tech Hazard Mitigation Plan (HMP).
+These are distinct, complementary plans that together provide a sound decision-making foundation establishing Virginia Tech's approach to emergency management.